Tale152/brittany/README.md

 The machine running Greenhouse Core and the ESP8266 __must__ be connected on the same LAN.

-## &#9658; __Method 1__: Use deployed servers and client
+## __Method 1__: Use production Services, Client and images
 This method will use the services and the [client](https://brittany-web-client.herokuapp.com/) already deployed online, freeing you from the necessity of also running them locally.
+The production Docker images for Greenhouse Core and Edge will also be used.

 ### __Step 0__: Required Software
 - [Docker](https://docs.docker.com/get-docker/)